elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-evidence-and-reasoning-play-a-role-in-revising-ideas-and-forming-new-understandings.md

 score: -1.0
 related_article1:
     id: 168515
+    title: >-
-    title: What are the key differences in formality and structure between a debate and an oral discussion?
+        What are the key differences in formality and structure between a debate and an oral discussion?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion
 related_article2:
-    id: 168522
+    id: 168519
-    title: What is the significance of summarizing points of agreement and disagreement in discussions?
+    title: >-
+        What rhetorical strategies can be used to engage an audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-summarizing-points-of-agreement-and-disagreement-in-discussions
+    url: /learn/education-studies/questions/what-rhetorical-strategies-can-be-used-to-engage-an-audience-effectively
 related_article3:
-    id: 168523
+    id: 168518
-    title: How can posing open-ended questions propel a conversation forward?
+    title: >-
+        How does diction and syntax contribute to clarity and precision in oral discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-posing-openended-questions-propel-a-conversation-forward
+    url: /learn/education-studies/questions/how-does-diction-and-syntax-contribute-to-clarity-and-precision-in-oral-discussions
 related_article4:
-    id: 168518
+    id: 168516
+    title: >-
-    title: How does diction and syntax contribute to clarity and precision in oral discussions?
+        How do the goals and outcomes differ between debates and oral discussions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-diction-and-syntax-contribute-to-clarity-and-precision-in-oral-discussions
+    url: /learn/education-studies/questions/how-do-the-goals-and-outcomes-differ-between-debates-and-oral-discussions
 related_article5:
-    id: 168517
+    id: 168523
-    title: What are the essential rules and roles in collegial discussions to ensure a collaborative nature?
+    title: >-
+        How can posing open-ended questions propel a conversation forward?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-rules-and-roles-in-collegial-discussions-to-ensure-a-collaborative-nature
+    url: /learn/education-studies/questions/how-can-posing-openended-questions-propel-a-conversation-forward
 ---

 &nbsp;